Pressio/pressio-demoapps/docs/_sources/endtoend_py.rst.txt

   python setup.py install

-After this step, you should have demoapps installed and you should be inside the directory.
+After this step, you should have demoapps installed.

 Step 2: Generate the mesh for Sod1D